bryanliujiang/SHF-Cardea-Parser/manual.md

 Cardea-compatible file.
 This is the motive for the conversion stage (and this program itself).

-In this stage, the actual conversion of the raw input CSV file to a Cardea- compatible output file takes place.
+In this stage, the actual conversion of the raw input CSV file to a Cardea-compatible output file takes place.
 Instead of starting from the input file and taking away/modifying its entries, this program actually builds the output file from scratch, while importing any appropriate entries from the input as necessary.
 Other pertinent processing is also carried out during this stage, such as determining if a patient's consent form is on file or handling